 During the development of the manifesto, we looked at a couple of things:

 - What is the mission of our design team, why do we exist?

 - What do we believe in, what are our core values?

-- How are we organised within the bank, to make sure everyone understands the organisational sensitiviy they are in?
+- How are we organized within the bank, to make sure everyone understands the organizational sensitivity they are in?

-- How does the current journey of a designer at ABN AMRO look?
+- How does the current journey of a designer at ABN AMRO look like?

 - Which ways of working do we currently apply, and how might we unify them?